dansholds/grapple-comps-min/content/posts/13998-blue-coast-jiu-jitsu-league-spring-open.md

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d12345.6789!2d-80.8337999!3d35.3418164!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x0%3A0x0!2z35.3418164!5e0!3m2!1sen!2sus!4v1234567890" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>

 ## Description
 Blue Coast Jiu Jitsu League is a Jiu Jitsu organization aimed at furthering the sport of Jiu Jitsu making it a viable career path for current and aspiring grappllers.
 Help support our mission by signing up to compete in our events.
-The winning team in the men's tournament will win a cash prize of $10,000 (PRIZE MONEY BASED ON IF BRACKET IS FILLED/WILL BE ADJUSTED BASED ON NUMBER OF TEAMS).
-All weight class brackets will cap at 8 athletes.
-Cash prize is $500 for all brackets (Lowered if bracket is not at capacity).
-Weigh ins will be the day of the event starting at 08:00 a.m. on 03/30/24.  $15 for spectators.
+The winning team in the men's tournament will win a cash prize of $4,000.
+Cash prize is $500 for all brackets.
+Weigh ins will be available day before/the day of the event starting at 08-00 a.m. on 03/30/24.  $20 for spectators.
 When signing up for Quintet create your team on smoothcomp and after the first teammate pays for their registration your teammates will be able to select your team when signing up.
-PLEASE LOOK IF THERE IS 8 COMPETITORS ALREADY IN A BRACKET AND WE HAVE NOT CLOSED THE SIGN UP PLEASE CONTACT US FIRST BEFORE REGISTERING.
 IF SIGNING UP FOR A SUPER FIGHT WE WILL CONTACT YOU WHEN WE CONFIRM A MATCH PRIOR TO THE EVENT.
 IF A MATCH UP CANNOT BE FOUND YOU WILL BE REFUNDED.
 For any questions or inquiries please contact us at [email protected]

 The QUINTET Main Rule Set (minor adjustments/changes)

-※GENERAL※:
+※GENERAL※-

 l QUINTET is a Team grappling tournament.
 The Team wins a QUINTET match,